RemedyData/Maven_Northwind_Traders-_Sales_Performance_Analysis/README.md

 The goal of this analysis is to:

-- Determine noticable sales trends over time
+- Determine noticeable sales trends over time
 - Know which are the best and worst selling products
 - Identify the company's key customers
 - Determine shipping costs across providers